 Departing from the fascination how space can be personalized, I focused on the question how the sleep experience can be made more attractive by means of multisensory stimulation.

 The installation includes a prototype for a mood tracker app that collects emotional and bodily data of the user.
 This personal data is stored in a database and used by an algorithm for the playback of the experience.
 This data profile determines the scent blend, hue and saturation of light and the sound.

-These sensory stimulations accompany a personal coach, called Luci.
+These sensory stimulations are accompanied a personal coach, called Luci.
 She will guide people with a busy life through their evening session of wind-down, relaxation and reflection upon their feelings, provoking them to be more mindful about their emotions.
 The system and personal coach encourage a learning process through self-monitoring.

 Cinema 4D was used to render 3D concept models to test out shapes and illumination techniques.

 By using the design method ‘value proposition design’, data from the survey was used.
 The online survey posted the question: how does the current evening routine of the user look like and what do they value?
 The survey revealed information about the target group: they want to improve behavior because they find health important and recognize the benefits from good sleep.
 Friction between goals and reality became clear: respondents reported to be busy with study and work or are distracted by digital media in the evening.
 These insight were used to form a customer profile.

 CAD/CAM software Fusion 360 was used to design a hi-fidelity model of the installation, which was used to build the lo-fidelity wooden prototype.